FurWaz/FullBowody/README.md

 # FullBowody
-A full body tracking for VR using dual cameras
+A full body tracking app using two or more HD cameras, for VR, 3D animation, etc.

 ## Compiling from sources (Windows)
 - Download the github repository